 - And then I’ll get into the step by step strategy I showed you above (again, all 10 steps will be explained).

-Here is a video summarizing how I do high ticket affiliate marketing:
+My video summarizing how to do high ticket affiliate marketing:

 There are 2 particular niches where I actively promote high ticket items: